-Revision Number Revision Date Description of Key Changes Section / Page No.
+Revision Number Revision Date Description of Key Changes Section / Page No. 1 May 2025 Update to mounting a warning sign Maintaining a warning sign Page 6 Page 8

 DEFINITIONS

 Term Definition

 GVM Gross Vehicle Mass

 Main Roads Website www.mainroads.wa.gov.au

 Traffic Guidance Scheme A traffic guidance scheme is a documented plan for managing traffic in high-risk situations, such as contraflow movements.
 There are traffic guidance schemes for common movements approved by Main Roads, which are available on the Oversize/Over-mass Permits page on the Main Roads Website.

 оѕом Oversize/Over-mass